Maphou: Government and other institutions

 Maphou Village Authority is the group in charge of local government.
 The village chief is the chairman of the village authority.

 Maphou Local Baptist church is active in town.
 Maphou Youth Development Organisation (MYDO) and the Nisha Band (a women's organisation) help improve village life.

 There is a primary health centre (Maphou PHC),.
 The Maphou UJB school is run in a partnership between the village authority and the Government.
 The village is home to the Angawadi Centre.
 New Maphou Kuki Sewing Training Centre.

 Maphou Dam

 The Thoubal Multipurpose Project, Maphou Dam is located in the village.
-This is a project intended generate electricity and to supply water for irrigation and drinking, and is expected to be completed by 2011.
+This is a project intended to generate electricity and to supply water for irrigation and drinking, and is expected to be completed by 2011.
 The work on the Earth Dam is being carried out by the Hyderabad-based Progressive Company while the work on the spillway is the responsibility of Ansal Properties and Infrastructure Limited, New Delhi.

 The proposed height of the dam is 66 feet and 107.4 metre long and has the projected capacity to generate 7.5 Megawatts of power with three components each generating 2.5 Megawatts.

 Apart from supplying 10 million gallons of water per day, the dam will have the capacity to irrigate 33,449 hectares of arable land in a year.
 Work on the project started in 1980.